 2. Submit a proposal / challenge

-If you think the valuation is incorrect, you can contact the VOA to request a review (often called a “proposal”).
+2023 Valuation: If you think this valuation is incorrect, you can contact the VOA to request a review (often called a “proposal”).
 For this cycle, you must challenge by the deadline of 31 March 2026.

 3. Understand the distinction between valuation and bill